Do you have a chance to visit eastern part of Indonesia? Just go, don’t think twice!

 Or Wewanbelen Beach in G-map lol.

 It’s located in Waijarang village and you will see 2 parking areas; just go straight further from the first one to have better spot to park your vehicle.
-We went there by motorcycle and had to be careful because the road was bumpy but the scenery was nice along the way.
+We went there by scooter and had to be careful because the road was bumpy but the scenery was nice along the way.
 I couldn’t stop saying ADUHHH or GILAAA or both at the same time lol.

 The beach was nice!!
 Clear water and amazing view, seriously!